inko-lang/inko/docs/source/getting-started/memory-management.md

 }
 ```

-If we try to run this program, we're greeted with the following compile-time
+If we try to build and run this program, we're greeted with the following
-error:
+compile-time error:

 ```
-cats.inko:10:24 error(moved): 'cats' can't be used as it has been moved
+src/hello.inko:10:25 error(moved): 'cats' can't be used as it has been moved
 ```

 What happened is as follows: `cats` is a variable containing an owned reference